waynedog74/content/media/install-dictionary-in-gnulinux.md

 ---
-Title: Install dictionary in GNU/Linux
+Title: "Install dictionary in GNU/Linux"
 Date: 2016-08-23 15:37:24
-Category: media
+Categories: [media]
-Tags: dict
+Tags: [dict]
 Slug: install-dictionary-in-gnulinux
 Authors: sedlav
-Summary: In this mini tutorial LibreByte explains how we can get a local dictionary using dict server and client tools**dict**  is  a  client  for  the  Dicti
 ---

 In this mini tutorial LibreByte explains how we can get a local dictionary using dict server and client tools